MechMater-project/Material_Homogeneization_Jupyter_notebook/README.md

 ### Compiling locally Fortran functions with f2py
 - Required the first time 'homogenization_main.ipynb' is used
-- Open a new terminal on JupyterLab, and run:
+- Open a new terminal on JupyterLab, go in the directory of the .ipynb file where you will find fortran_tools.f and run:
     - f2py -c fortran_tools.f -m fortran_tools
 - For developpers, this step will be performed when changing fortran_tools.f, which may never happen.